Can I Give My Baby Up for Adoption at the Hospital? [The Complete Guide]

 Working out any available adoption financial assistance

 When you “give a baby up” for adoption at the hospital, you are in charge of your adoption plan.
-You call the shots, and your adoption specialist will ensure you’re making the best choices.
+You call the shots, and your adoption professional will ensure you’re making the best choices.

 Step 3: Finding an Adoptive Family

-Your adoption specialist will assemble a group of adoptive family profiles for you to look at.
+Your adoption professional will assemble a group of adoptive family profiles for you to look at.
 These will be families who match the description of what you are looking for, and each family would be overjoyed at the opportunity to adopt your baby.

 Step 4: Placement of the Child